taliaairma/narwhal-bunny/Simplified CSS.md

 RGB Colors

-Another syntax for representing RGB values
+Another syntax for representing RGB values, commonly referred to as "RGB Value" or just "RGB", that uses decimal numbers rather than hexadecimals.

+h1 {
+  color: rgb(23, 45, 23);
+}